-To make pineapple chunks: Slice the pineapple lengthwise, around the core, according to the thickness you want.
+To make pineapple chunks: Slice the pineapple lengthwise around the core, according to the thickness you want.
 Cut each piece lengthwise one more time, and then finally dice crosswise (following the thickness you prefer) to create chunks.

-- You will see the eyes making a distinct array of straight parallel lines that run diagonally.
+- You will see that the eyes make a distinct array of straight parallel lines that run diagonally.
 Carefully cut the eyes out through these lines.
 Start by placing the knife in the pineapple, along one of the lines at an angle that allows the knife to slide underneath.
 Avoid cutting too deep and removing too many of the eyes at a time.

 - Slice diagonally along the opposite of the first cut, removing the eyes in one wedge.
 Repeat this, going along the whole pineapple and removing wedge-shaped rows.

 - Once all the eyes have been removed, slice the pineapple as you wish and serve.

 ✓ 2 cups orange sections (about 4 oranges)